pongo1231/shv_mingw/README.md

 Simply link against the resulting `libshv.a`.

-Also make sure to replace the `IMPORT` define in Scripthook's `main.h` with an empty one (as it does some fuckery to the symbol names and is not needed outside of MSVC).
+Also make sure to replace the `IMPORT` define in Scripthook's `main.h` with an empty one (as it does some fuckery to the symbol names).